Zeyu-Li/Unity-Advanced-3D-Tutorial/README.md

     }
     ```

-20. We also want to set is such that the player can reset when they lose.
+20. We also want to set it such that the player can reset when they lose.
 This can be done with the following on the lose UI (similar to the win UI)

     ```c#
     using System.Collections;